sosumii/mostvulnerable.github.io/README.md

 # mostvulnerable.com

-This is a list of developers that have been hit with a **watering hole attack** or _will be_, and provide _no authentication_ for their software.
+This is a list of developers that have been hit with a **watering hole attack** or are _potential targets_,, and provide _no authentication_ for their software.
 Some of the software in this list is critical backup software that runs as _root_ to clone disks, like _SuperDuper!_.

 _Backup software is the ultimate target of the watering hole attack_.